 - Easy to see who is calling - 2 line dot matrix display, large characters

 Since its launch in July 2008 sales have increased by 20%.
 The inclusive design has also minimised product returns thereby improving profitability, despite higher manufacturing costs.
 Packed with features without compromising on style, the result is BT’s flagship accessible phone which has proven very popular amongst consumers.
 More detail can be found on BT’s Including you website.

 The 1999 Ford Focus was developed to include as many customers as possible, on a worldwide basis.
 Focusing in on one specific detail, the heater controls for this car are shown opposite.

 The centre knob for the distribution control is larger than the knobs either side of it, which helps driver distinguish between the controls without taking their eyes off the road.
 Furthermore, the larger diameter provides sufficient space for larger heater control graphics and reduces the effort of turning the knob.

 Design a mainstream product, service, environment, print, on-line or other communication which deliberately includes the needs and aspirations of currently excluded groups of people. ”

 The ability to live independently is the key to quality of life for many disabled people.
 The users with severe arthritis who advised Factory Design all loved cooking but their moment of truth came once the dish was ready and had to be lifted from the heat.
 It was then that the weight and design of the saucepan increased the pain of their condition and led to accidents.

-According to the leading arthritis charity Arthritis Care, around ten million people of all ages in the UK are affected by arthritis and every one of them needs to eat.
+According to the leading arthritis charity Versus Arthritis, around ten million people of all ages in the UK are affected by chronic linb pain, and every one of them needs to eat.
 Visually-impaired cooks have a different set of issues, which relate more to safety and hygiene.
-Factory Design's challenge was to create a saucepan that would transform the pain of their cooking experience to one where pleasure is uppermost and where safety and hygiene are assured.
+Factory Design’s challenge was to create a saucepan that would transform the pain of their cooking experience to one where pleasure is uppermost and where safety and hygiene are assured.